Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 I also provided my profile links to GitHub and LinkedIn.

 ## Surface:
+I chose the beach background to go with the holiday theme and used white text color to make it stand out against the background.

+The blue background footer was chosen to compliment the white text colour.

 ## Icons:
 I used Font Awesome for the social media icons of GitHub and LinkedIn,as well as for various icons seen throughout the site.